haiwera-silk-cd/magento-devdocs/guides/v2.0/extension-dev-guide/code-generation.md

 If the code generator implementation itself is changed, you must regenerate all the classes.
 This is rare, however.

 <h3 id="codegen-over-adv">Advantages of generating code</h3>
-Code generation is required in Magento 2.
+代码生成 is required in Magento 2.
 Generating code assures you of the following:

 *	The code is correct.
 You don’t have to worry that the generated code is delegating to the wrong method or forgetting a semicolon, and you don’t have to write tests for the generated code.
-*	Code generation writes the boilerplate code to enable you to write more challenging and interesting code.
+*	代码生成 writes the boilerplate code to enable you to write more challenging and interesting code.
 *	Consistent implementation.

 	All generated Factories work the same way.
 After you know how one Factory works, you know how they all work.